 Ideally, when you move, you sell your old home and buy the new one at the same time.
 But, often, the ideal is very different from the real.
 And the situation only gets more difficult and more complicated when you live out of state and have to sell a home in another state.
 But with some foreknowledge and preparation, it can be done fairly painlessly.
-So here’s what you need to know about selling your Los Angeles home when you live out of state.
+So here’s what you need to know about selling your Riverside home when you live out of state.

 Hire a Stager

 Multiple studies have shown that staged homes sell faster and at a better price than homes that aren’t staged.
 So the first thing to keep in mind about selling your Riverside home when you live out of state is that you’ll need to hire a professional stager.

 Obviously, you can’t do the staging very well when you live hundreds of miles away.
 Using a professional stager “can really make a huge difference on selling this home while you’re out of state and unable to do it yourself . . .
 By working with a stager (ideally one your agent recommends), your home won’t look like it was recently abandoned – a vibe that could turn off buyers.”